borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 This frame called the initial Fine Timing Measurement Request frame, of which
 * Trigger field set to 1
 * a set of scheduling parameters in a Fine Timing Measurement Parameters element (Section 9.4.2.168 Fine Timing Measurement Parameters element)
+* Format and Bandwidth field
+	* ISTA shall indicate an EDCA based HE format only if
+		* STAs are operating in the 6 GHz band
+		* at least one of the STAs does not support TB or does not support non-TB ranging
+	* Otherwise, a WIFI6 ISTA shall not indicate an EDCA based HE format

 ### Step 2
 The responding STA should transmit a Fine Timing Measurement frame within 10 ms in response to the initial Fine Timing Measurement Request frame.